 Welcome to Northwestern Neurology!

 Neurology at Northwestern has a rich tradition of excellence in clinical care, research, and education.
 Under the leadership of Dimitri Krainc, MD, PhD, a world renowned expert in rare neurodegenerative diseases, our department remains committed to training the next generation of neurologists by providing broad expertise in all subspecialty areas of neurology and being at the forefront of the neurosciences.
 Our patient population is among the most diverse in Illinois.
-We are also proud to be ranked 10th among the top institutions nationally in neurology and neurosurgery by US News and World Report and 8th in the NIH ranking.
+We are also proud to be ranked in the top 10 among institutions nationally in neurology and neurosurgery by US News and World Report and 5th in NIH funding.

 We pride ourselves on providing a nurturing and supportive environment while holding high expectations from the trainees and allowing for sufficient autonomy for residents to feel prepared for independent careers after training.
 Applicants are expected to bring a genuine interest in the field, the energy and enthusiasm to maximize opportunities for acquiring clinical experience, and the motivation to pursue their own personal development.
 The department upholds the highest standards of clinical expertise, founded in genuine respect and compassion for patients.
 This same respect for the welfare of patients dictates an educational system involving graded responsibility in which residents assume increasing roles in patient care consistent with their increasing abilities.

 The department is organized into divisions that represent every subspecialty in neurology.
 Each division has a clinical and research core in its structure.
 The following programs are a sample of the resources that ensure that residents get solid training in all subspecialty areas of neurology: